ZariZaryab/ApplicationsBot-DiscordJS/README.md

 > Now,

-Go to Discord, copy role id of any role you want (basically, users with this role can accept/reject) and insert in "REVIEWER_ROLE" `(in config.json file)`
+Go to Discord, copy role id of any role you want (basically, users with this role can accept/reject) and insert in "REVIEWER_ID" `(in config.json file)`

 > Similarly,

-Go to Discord, copy channel id of any channel you want users to apply in (basically, you can have a record and no spam in other channels( and insert in "APPLY_ID" `(in config.json file)`
+Go to Discord, copy channel id of any channel you want users to apply in (basically, you can have a record and no spam in other channels( and insert in "APPLY_CHANNEL" `(in config.json file)`

 > And then,

-Go to Discord, copy channel id of any channel you want the bot to send applications (basically, applications will be saved there) and insert in `(config.json file)`
+Go to Discord, copy channel id of any channel you want the bot to send applications (basically, applications will be saved there) and insert in "LOG_CHANNEL" `(in config.json file)`

 ## Setting up questions:
 Open up `questions.json` file and replace `Your question here` with a question for application